List of Kamen Rider Geats characters: Michinaga Azuma

 Michinaga Azuma is portrayed by Kazuto Mokudai (杢代 和人, Mokudai Kazuto).

 Tsumuri

 Tsumuri (ツムリ) is a mysterious navigator for the DGP who provides the players with equipment and information while reporting to her masked superior, later revealed to be Girori.
 After Ace wins the "Encounter" DGP, he uses his wish to make Tsumuri his older sister, much to her dismay despite being disgusted by her co-workers attempting to sabotage Ace.
-Nonetheless, she gradually opens up to Ace and the other DGP Kamen Riders before manifesting abilities similar to the Creation Goddess's.
+Nonetheless, she gradually opens up to Ace and the other DGP Kamen Riders before manifesting abilities similar to the Creation Goddess'.
 But her awakened ability makes her a new target of the DGP members who are loyal to Suel, who wants her to be their replacement Creation Goddess, until Ace absorbs it from her while temporarily costing his own freedom.
 Alongside Kyuun and Ziin, Tsumuri is spared from being erased by Ace when he erased the DGP from existence.

 Tsumuri is portrayed by Kokoro Aoshima (青島 心, Aoshima Kokoro).